 June 17, 2023 – Sydney, Australia

 June 21, 2023 – Auckland, New Zealand

-BLACKPINK’s Born Pink World Tour set list won’t be known until their first date at the KSPO Dome in Seoul, South Korea, on October 15, 2022, however, it’s assumed that most of the set list will include songs from BLACKPINK’s second studio album, Born Pink, which was released on September 16, 2022.
-The album features eight songs including BLACKPINK’s pre-single “Pink Venom” (which the group performed at the 2022 MTV Video Music Awards) and the main single “Shut Down.”
+BLACKPINK’s Born Pink World Tour set list mostly included songs from their second studio album, Born Pink, which was released on September 16, 2022.
+The album featured eight songs including BLACKPINK’s pre-single “Pink Venom” (which the group performed at the 2022 MTV Video Music Awards) and the main single “Shut Down.”
 See the full Born Pink track list below.

 Jennie teased the group’s 2022 comeback in an appearance on the variety show, The Game Caterers, in March 2022.
 “BLACKPINK is also making a comeback soon, I don’t know if I’m allowed to say this, but since I’m the only BLACKPINK member here, I’ll just say it please look forward to it,” she said at the time.